4 Essential Tips for Living Together

 One joint bank account

-• Get one debit (or credit) card for each and use it to pay common expenses: groceries, common hobbies, restaurants, trips, and home improvement.
+- Get one debit card (or credit card so you can rack up points for a future trip together) for each and use it to pay common expenses: groceries, gas, common hobbies, restaurants, trips, and home improvement.

 Side note: To differentiate our personal card from our joint one, Octave drew a heart on the joint one while we were still at the bank.
 My heart melted.